… continued from the Preface

 2) Both the cosmos and our individual lives are (ultimately) meaningless;

-3) The cosmos is (ultimately) meaningful but we can still live meaningless lives;
+3) The cosmos is (ultimately) meaningful but our lives may still be meaningless;

-4) The cosmos is (ultimately) meaningless but we can still live meaningful lives;
+4) The cosmos is (ultimately) meaningless but our lives may still be meaningful;

 Note too that meaning varies over time.
 The cosmos may be more or less meaningful now than it will be in the future—it may one day become perfectly meaningful, totally meaningless, or something in between.
 Individual lives may also become more or less meaningful over time, and their meaning also varies from person to person.
 In other words, meaning is a gradient good.

-However, a meaningful life isn’t necessarily devoid of all obstacles for many meaningful projects—developing our talents, educating our minds, raising our children—involve disappointment that is often at odds with our momentary happiness.
-I’m not implying that suffering is good or desirable, simply that, for now, it often accompanies our attempts to live meaningfully.
-Still, the maximally meaningful reality that we should seek would be devoid of evil.
+However, a meaningful life isn’t necessarily devoid of all obstacles for many meaningful projects—developing our talents, educating our minds, raising our children—involve disappointment.
+I’m not implying that suffering is good or desirable simply that it often accompanies our attempt to live meaningfully.
+Still, a maximally meaningful reality would be devoid of evil.

 - Should We Ask About Meaning?